Gabrielle Union doesn't do passive.

 They also do their best not to get bogged down in petty arguments.
 "He lets me off the hook, and I do the same," she said.
 "Is it annoying that he refuses to put the cap back on the toothpaste?
 Yes.
 But at the end of the day, I just screw it back on myself.
 It's give-and-take."

 Still, she stops short of revealing all their secrets.
 In the initial years after their wedding, she politely deflected questions about when they would procreate.
-But by last fall she was so tired of people prying into what may or may not be happening in her uterus, she gave the sort of brutally honest response that's designed to halt all inquiries.
-Revealing her series of miscarriages, she wrote in her new book, "For three years, my body has been a prisoner of trying to get pregnant—I've either been about to go into an IVF cycle, in the middle of an IVF cycle, or coming out of an IVF cycle."
+But by 2017 she was so tired of people prying into what may or may not be happening in her uterus, she gave the sort of brutally honest response that's designed to halt all inquiries.
+Revealing her series of miscarriages, she wrote in her book, "For three years, my body has been a prisoner of trying to get pregnant—I've either been about to go into an IVF cycle, in the middle of an IVF cycle, or coming out of an IVF cycle."

 Then she made it perfectly clear that's all she would be saying on the subject.
 Should she be spotted holding a newborn, by all means, she'll address it.
 Until then, she told E!
 News, "If we are or if we aren't, that's, like, totally our thing."